-Apple dropped a bit of a bombshell into its WWDC 2021 presentation this week: iOS 15 will let an iPhone hold digital versions of the user's house keys, hotel room keys, workplace ID cards and, last but not least, driver's license or other government-issued form of identification.
+Apple dropped a bit of a bombshell into its WWDC 2021 presentation this past June: iOS 15 will let an iPhone or an Apple Watch hold digital versions of the user's house keys, hotel room keys, workplace ID cards and, last but not least, driver's license or other government-issued form of identification.

 "With the Apple Wallet app, we set out to replace your physical wallet," said Apple vice president of Wallet and Apple Pay Jennifer Bailey.
 As Bailey pointed out, Wallet can already "hold" touchless credit cards and transit cards and wireless-key-fob codes for some modern vehicles.